exasol/integration-test-docker-environment/doc/user_guide/user_guide.rst

                                       gets forwarded.
 Deprecated: Use '--
                                       bucketfs-http-port-forward' instead.
       --ssh-port-forward INTEGER      Host port to which SSH gets forwarded when --db-os-access=SSH.
+ITDE connects through
+                                      --port-bind-address (127.0.0.1 by
-If not specified, ITDE
-                                      selects a random free port.
+                                      default).
+If not specified, ITDE selects a random free port.
       --db-mem-size TEXT              The main memory used by the database.
 Format
                                       <number> <unit>, e.g. 1 GiB.
 The minimum
                                       size is 1 GB, below that the database will